DamnWidget/anaconda_go/README.md

 In the *Command Palette* select **AnacondaGO: Explore Packages** and press enter

-#### Suggested keybindings

-We don't suggest any keybinding for this feature

 ### Symbol under the cursor analysis and navigation

 AnacondaGO is able to analyze whatever (non ambiguous) symbol under the current cursor position and present a panel with information or a browsing panel.